Citizens Theatre to present work across Scotland during transformative redevelopment

-The first Citizens show to be produced at Tramway will open in September 2018 and the Citizens Learning team will run their wide range of activities, including drama classes for all ages, from Scotland Street School Museum.
-The theatre’s administrative team will also move into backroom office space at this venue.
+The first Citizens show produced at Tramway opened in September 2018 and the Citizens Learning team are running their wide range of activities, including drama classes for all ages, from Scotland Street School Museum.
+The theatre’s administrative team has moved into backroom office space at this venue.

-In addition, the theatre’s production facilities will move across the road from the theatre into the former Skills Academy building, which is owned by City Building/Glasgow City Council, in Laurieston.
+In addition, the theatre’s production facilities moved across the road from the theatre into the former Skills Academy building, which is owned by City Building/Glasgow City Council, in Laurieston.

 If this Redevelopment Project is not taken forward with some urgency to repair, conserve and redevelop the building’s fabric the closure of the theatre is a definite threat.Donate Now